 ssh -Y hostname.cs.washington.edu

 The "Husky OnNet" VPN service is now required for connection to on-campus resources, when connecting from off-campus locations.
 Detailed information about this service can be found on the UW IT Connect pages, or you may choose to proceed directly to the Husky OnNet download page.
 (Accessing this link requires UWNetID authentication.)

 To install the software, download and unpack the "ZIP" file, and run the "mac_edgesvn.pkg" installer.

 To use the software, start the "BIG-IP Edge Client" program, found in your Applications folder, and authenticate with your UWNetID credentials.
 Once connected, you can use Microsoft Remote Desktop (see below) to connect to on-campus resources, with no additional gateway configuration necessary.

 Use the Microsoft Remote Desktop Connection application, available for free from the App Store.
 Please note, the version of RDC that comes with Office 2011 is obsolete; the version available from the App Store includes modern encryption protocols necessary for connecting to our Windows resources.
-Use your CSEPCLAB or CSERESEARCH credentials, as appropriate.
+Use your CSENETID credentials.

 Network File Access

 There are several ways of accessing networked file shares on your Macintosh.
 These methods assume that your Macintosh is connected to the department's network; i.e., you're not working from home or some remote location.